 The current core research areas in the lab are:Evolutionary genetics of aging and stress response

 Many of the key insights into the genetic basis of aging have been made in C. elegans.
 We are capitalizing on this knowledge to understand the genetics of natural variation in aging and the response to a wide variety of environmental stressors (e.g., heat, oxidation, pathogens) in C. remanei.
 We are conducting large scale experiments selecting on the response to both chronic and acute stress.
-We are analyzing genetic variation both at the level of the physiological response and in the underlying signal transduction and response networks.Evolution of sex, outcrossing and sexual conflict
+We are analyzing genetic variation both at the level of the physiological response and in the underlying signal transduction and response networks.Diet, development and individuality

 Nematodes show unusual variation in mating systems.
 C. elegans is androdeocious (males and hermaphrodites), while most other members of the genus are dioecious/gonochoristic (males and females).
 We capitalize on detailed knowledge of the C. elegans sex determination system and use experimental evolution to examine the role of males and outcrossing in facilitating evolutionary change.
 We also use molecular quantitative genetics to investigate what makes "good" males and females, and what allows males to be maintained at high frequencies in some populations but not in others.
 The high frequency of males in dioecious species like C. remanei provides a strong opportunity for sexual selection and sexual conflict, which we are investigating using genetic, genomic, proteomic, as well as more traditional behavioral, approaches.Evolution of gene interactions and genetic networks